Research output per year

 Robin then moved into the realm of Higher Education in 2018, accepting a position as a Senior Clinical Teacher in Optometry at The University of Manchester.
 Here, he was responsible for teaching across a multitude of different modules across the three years of the undergraduate Optometry degree, including the supervision and assessment of students undergoing public-facing clinical sessions, and taking the joint-lead of the 2nd year Binocular Vision module.
 Whilst in this employment, Robin took the opportunity to expand his expertise as an educator and develop his pedagogical philosophy by completing the 'Essential Skills in Medical Education' course run by The Association for Medical Education in Europe, which introduced him to many contemporary ideas relating to modern teaching practice.

-Since joining The University of Huddersfield, Robin has been heavily involved in the development of the new BSc Optometry course based in the new science teaching block that forms part of the Joseph Priestley building.
+Since joining The University of Huddersfield, Robin has been heavily involved in the development of the new BSc Optometry course based in the new science teaching block that forms part of the Joseph Priestley building, and is currently the Director of Clinics within the new University Eye Clinic.
 He is also looking to establish himself as a researcher, and is currently studying for his PhD alongside his teaching responsibilities.